whisthq/whist/mandelbox-images/testing_scripts/README.md

-# Fractal Container Testing Scripts
+# Fractal Mandelbox Testing Scripts

-This subfolder contains various scripts for manually testing different components of the Fractal Docker containers (i.e. latency, connectivity, etc.).
-If you find yourself creating a testing script while implementing or debugging a feature of the Fractal containers, add it here so that it can help others eventually.
+This subfolder contains various scripts for manually testing different components of the Fractal mandelboxes (i.e. latency, connectivity, etc.).
+If you find yourself creating a testing script while implementing or debugging a feature of the mandelboxes, add it here so that it can help others eventually.

 ## Existing Scripts